 News

-Professor Michel Coppieters has been appointed as the Menzies Foundation Professor of Allied Health Research at the Menzies Health Institute in Queensland.
+Michel Coppieters has been appointed as the Menzies Foundation Professor of Allied Health Research at the Menzies Health Institute Queensland.
 Professor Coppieters is a physiotherapist with a focus on treatment of neurogenic disorders.
 He has a special interest improving musculoskeletal health and reducing persistent pain.
-Griffith University spoke with Professor Coppieters about his new role and
+Griffith University spoke with Professor Coppieters about his new role and you can

-Menzies Allied Health Research professor appointed Read More »
+Allied Health Research Professor appointed Read More »

 Natasha Eskinja